BionanoDev/AccessImportUtils/README.md

     -p/--prefix          Prefix of the output *.tar.gz file
     -M/--manual          Whether the hybrid scaffold result to be compressed is from manual cut (1) or not (0)
     -h/--help            Display the help message

+## Note
+compressHybridScaffold_forIrysView.pdf and compressDeNovo_forIrysView.pdf in the repository provide detailed instructions on how to utilize these scripts.